easymedicalmarijuanacard.com

 Restrictions and Difficulties

-Furthermore, getting a prescription might be a difficult process.
-The prescription must be entered into the state’s secure registry by a doctor who is registered with CUP.
-In Texas, prescriptions are linked directly to the state database; there is no medical marijuana card.
+In addition, getting prescriptions can be a challenging process.
+The prescription needs to be registered in the secure registry of the state by a physician who is certified by CUP.
+In Texas prescriptions are linked directly with the state database.
+There are no marijuana medical card.

 Limitations and Challenges

-Furthermore, getting a prescription might be a difficult process.
-The prescription must be entered into the state’s secure registry by a doctor who is registered with CUP.
-In Texas, prescriptions are linked directly to the state database; there is no medical marijuana card.
+In addition, getting an appointment for a prescription could be a challenging process.
+The prescription needs to be registered in the secure registry maintained by a physician licensed by CUP.
+In Texas prescriptions are directly linked to the state database.
+There are no marijuana medical card.

 Patient Advocacy and Legislative Push

-There have been attempts in recent parliamentary sessions to permit higher THC percentages and include chronic pain in the CUP.
-Despite the fact that these legislation are still pending, their introduction and support show that Texas’s views on medical cannabis are shifting.
+There have been several attempts during recent parliamentary sessions to allow greater THC levels and to include chronic pain as part of the CUP.
+Even though the legislation is still in limbo but their passage and the support they receive demonstrate that Texas’s attitudes towards medical cannabis are changing.

 Toward the Future: Hope for the Future